HL7/fhir-shorthand/input/pagecontent/reference.md

 The only required part of this statement is the code (including the # sign), although it is rare to have a Coding without a code system.
 The version string cannot appear without a code system.

 Whenever this type of rule is applied, whatever is on the right side **entirely replaces** the previous value of the Coding on the left side.
-For example, if there is an existing Coding with a display string, and there is a new assignment rule without a display string, the result has no display string.
+For example, if a Coding has a value that includes a display string, and a new assignment is made that replaces the system and code but has no display string, then result is a Coding without a display string.

 **Examples:**